JeffSpies/windows-setup/README.md

-Windows isn't so bad; hardware is a ton cheaper than Apple, you don't have to deal with the terrible Macbook* keyboards/heating isssues, there's no tinkering/worrying with drivers, and now you get full Docker and Linux within Windows to boot.
+Windows isn't so bad; hardware is cheaper and more innovative than Apple, you don't have to deal with the terrible Macbook keyboards/heating isssues, there's no tinkering with drivers, and now you get (fast) Docker and Linux within Windows to boot.
 However, I'm maintaining my Mac/Unix keys as much as possible.
 My setup is below.

 ## Linux via WSL2